-For part (a) many candidates could not write a buffer equation and failed to realise that it is a reversible reaction.
-Some chose to include all species rather than the pertinent ones.
 Part (d) was not well answered.
-Candidates attempted to use an alternative method rather than answering based on the citric acid buffering components.
-Candidates were unable to describe why a non-buffer system would have a large increase in pH.
+Candidates attempted to use an alternative method rather than answering based on the carbonic acid buffering components.
 Part (e) asked candidates to answer with respect to 'this buffer solution', but many candidates gave a generalised statement about buffering capacity without referring to the components in 'this buffering system'